 The Age of Consequences (2016)

 On a darker note, these word of caution might come as a surprise from former Secretaries of State Madeleine Albright and George Schultz.
 Both have done work to call attention to the link between national security and climate change.
 These insiders make the compelling case that consequences of climate change, such as waves of refugees, failed states, terrorism, will increase by an order of magnitude unless we can reverse its effect.

 Evolution of Organic (2016) and A Fierce Green Fire

-Premiering at the Opening Night of San Francisco’s Green Film Festival (which runs from 4/20 through 4/26) is Mark Kitchell’s new film.
-Best known for his documentary Berkeley in the Sixties, Kitchell’s last film Fierce Green Fire, which aired on PBS’s American Masters, gave an all-encompassing overview of the environmental movement, and the concluding chapter focused on climate change in a dire yet hopeful fashion.
-Kitchell’s latest film, which just premiered at the SF Green Film Festival, tells the history of Californian organic farming.
+Premiering at the Opening Night of San Francisco’s Green Film Festival is Mark Kitchell’s new film.
+Best known for his documentary Berkeley in the Sixties, Kitchell’s film Fierce Green Fire, which aired on PBS’s American Masters, gave an all-encompassing overview of the environmental movement, and the concluding chapter focused on climate change in a dire yet hopeful fashion.
+Kitchell’s film, which premiered at the SF Green Film Festival, tells the history of Californian organic farming.

 The Islands and the Whales (2016)

 A film about descendants of Norse settlers living on the Faroe Islands who have eked out a living for the over a thousand years.
 Mercury contamination now threatens their livelihood.
 This beautifully shot and moving documentary explores how pollution affects the far reaches of the planet.